 Bringing this attitude to a business creates stronger bonds and encourages higher levels of performance among other team members -- all of which leads to better results.

-Even a CEO with the best ideas and a wealth of knowledge can struggle due to poor leadership abilities.
+Even a CEO with the best ideas and a wealth of knowledge can struggle because of poor leadership abilities.
 Great leadership allows entrepreneurs to develop solid growth strategies, motivate their employees, and deliver many intangibles that affect a business's trajectory.

 Working for yourself means nobody is looking over your shoulder to ensure that you stay on task and focused.
 While it's normal for professionals to get distracted from time to time, entrepreneurs are often wearing a dozen different hats and need high levels of discipline to accomplish everything a growing business requires.

 Discipline is one of the first qualities that come to mind when people think of military veterans.
-Applying this discipline on a consistent basis can translate to greater productivity and faster growth that may mean the difference between a business's success and failure.
+Applying this discipline can translate consistently to greater productivity and faster growth that may mean the difference between the success and failure of a business.